Sitecore/developer-portal/data/markdown/pages/learn/faq/xm-cloud/index.md

 ---
 title: 'XM Cloud FAQ'
-description: 'Learn more about XM Cloud.'
+description: 'Learn more about how to develop for XM Cloud.'
 hasInPageNav: true
 partials: ['learn/faq/xm-cloud/introduction']
 ---